alexMcosta/narkwhal/README.md

 The `-regions` flag has multiple possible in puts for example:

 - One Region
-      - You will place the common format of that region such as `us-west-1` The default if the region flag is not used will be `us-east-1`.
+      - You can place the common format of that region such as `us-west-1` The default if the region flag is not used will be `us-east-1`.
       - EXAMPLE: `narkwhal -regions us-west-2`

+- Region Groupings
+      - You can select regions based on geographic locations such as America `AM`, Europe `EU`, and Asia Pacific `AP`.
+      - EXAMPLE: `narkwhal -regions AM`

+            - `AM`
+                  - us-east-1
+		      - us-east-2
+		      - us-west-1
+		      - us-west-2
+                  - ca-central-1
+                  - sa-east-1

+            - `AP`
+                  - ap-south-1
+		      - ap-northeast-1
+		      - ap-northeast-2
+		      - ap-southeast-1
+		      - ap-southeast-2

+            - `EU`
+                  - eu-central-1
+		      - eu-west-1
+		      - eu-west-2
+		      - eu-west-3
+		      - eu-north-1

 - Multiple Regions
-      - You can place multiple chosen regions separated by a comma.
+      - You can place multiple chosen regions separated by a comma and can include region groupings.
-      - EXAMPLE: `narkwhal -regions us-west-1,us-east-2,	eu-central-1`
+      - EXAMPLE: `narkwhal -regions us-west-1,us-east-2,EU`

 - All Regions
       - To select all available regions just pass the value `ALL`